 Loam is a movement of compassionate and creative activists who strive to support one another as we find our footing in the heart of the climate crisis.
 Our community is passionate about seeding regeneration, resilience, and joy through embodied experiences that inspire the cultivation of sustainable activist practices, foster intersectionality across movements, and help each one of us to heal our connection to our earth.

-From publishing a vibrant print magazine that shares stories from diverse artists and activists to teaching workshops on everyday activism, community resilience, and spiritual ecology, Loam's crew is committed to building a better world through arts-as-activism.
+From publishing vibrant print publications to facilitating immersive workshops, Loam's constellation of creatives is committed to building a better world through arts-as-activism.

 We are endlessly grateful to the Kalliopeia Foundation for supporting this work.
 Loam would not be possible without our community!

-KATE WEINER (Founder and Creative Director) is an environmental educator and writer.
-As a 2015 Brower Youth Award winner, a 2017 recipient of the John Goddard Prize for Environmental Conservancy, and a 2018 Spiritual Ecology Fellow, Kate teaches workshops across the country on low-waste living, permaculture in practice, and resilience.
-Her work has been published in Food52, Remedy Quarterly, Earth Island Journal, Chickpea, and The Man Repeller, and she has been featured in Minimal Mess and Woodland Keep.
+KATE WEINER (Founder and Creative Director) is an environmental educator, writer, and gardener.
+Kate is a 2015 Brower Youth Award winner, a 2017 recipient of the John Goddard Prize for Environmental Conservancy, and a 2018 Spiritual Ecology Fellow.
+She facilitates workshops across the country on low-waste living, permaculture in practice, and resilience, and has a Certificate in Permaculture Design from the Occidental Arts and Ecology Center.
+Her work has been published in Food52, Remedy Quarterly, Earth Island Journal, and Chickpea, and she has been featured in Minimal Mess and Woodland Keep.
 Kate is passionate about permaculture, plants, and full moon meanders.

 GIORGIA SAGE (Design Director) is a poet and graphic designer from San Francisco.
 She is a 2015 826 Valencia Young Author Scholarand a Point Foundation semi-finalist.
 She advocates for the importance of integrating environmental awareness and sustainability practices in the contemporary social justice movement and believes firmly in the power of good design as a tool for better world-building.
 Her writing has been published in SELFISH, The Found Poetry Review, Barking Sycamores, and Your Impossible Voice, among other journals, as well as the MOTIF and Paper Swans anthology series.